ichordev/bindbc-sdl/README.md

 ## NOTICE: All future pull requests for SDL2 support should be in the [SDL2](https://github.com/BindBC/bindbc-sdl/tree/SDL2) branch, as `~master` is now moving towards supporting SDL3 exclusively.

+## NOTICE: SDL 3.0 has not been officially released yet.
+This documentation is being written as if it is.

 <div align="center" width="100%">
 	<img alt="BindBC-SDL logo" width="50%" src="https://raw.githubusercontent.com/BindBC/bindbc-branding/master/logo_wide_sdl.png"/>
 </div>

 # BindBC-SDL
 This project provides a set of both static and dynamic bindings to [SDL (Simple DirectMedia Layer)](https://libsdl.org/) and its official extension libraries.
 They are compatible with `@nogc` and `nothrow`, and can be compiled with BetterC compatibility.
-This package is intended to replace [DerelictSDL2](https://github.com/DerelictOrg/DerelictSDL2), which does not provide the same level of compatibility.

 | Table of Contents |
 |-------------------|